telerik/fiddler-everywhere-docs/migration.md

 1. Follow the **Sign In** link.

-1. Enter your Fiddler account email.
+1. Enter your Fiddler account email or sign in with Google.

-    >important To migrate successfully, create a new Telerik account with the **same** email address used with your original Fiddler account.
+    >important To migrate successfully, create a new Telerik account (or use Google authentication) with the **same** email address used with your original Fiddler account.

 1. Enter a password and account information in the account creation form.

 1. Confirm and finalize your Telerik account creation through the received email activation link.

-Once the activation completes, you can immediately continue using the Fiddler application.
+Once the activation completes, You can immediately sign in and continue using your Fiddler product.

-## License Migration
+## Subscription Migration

-A license holder can migrate an active Fiddler product subscription through the following steps:
+A license holder has an additional step and must migrate the active Fiddler product subscription to the Telerik system.
+The subscription migration can be done through the following steps:

 1. [Migrate your existing Fiddler account](#account-migration)